 Be quick with your response time

-Sending out a correction email subject line or a letter of apology should happen pretty quickly after your oops email.
-The longer you wait to provide an explanation, the longer people have to complain, call customer service, post on social media, and in general just become more confused.
+Send out a correction email or a letter of apology as quickly as you can after your mistake email.
+The longer you wait to provide an update, the longer people have to complain, call customer service, post on social media, and in general just become more confused.

-Consider using your oops email response as a promotion
+Consider using your correction message as a promotion

-Depending on the severity and nature of your mistake, you’re likely to generate some heightened interest.
+Depending on the severity and nature of your mistake in your email, you’re likely to generate some heightened interest.
 Consider offering a discount to your subscribers as recognition of the inconvenience or offense you may have caused.
-If you sell products or services, offer a limited-time promotional discount or additional item.
-Though this isn’t necessary, it’s a way of recognizing your customers and putting a positive twist on an otherwise unfortunate situation.
+If you sell products or services, send a limited-time promotional discount or additional item.
+Though this isn’t absolutely necessary, it’s a way of recognizing your customers and putting a positive twist on an otherwise unfortunate situation.

-If you struggle to write effective email newsletters, rasa.io can help you get it right the first time.
+If you struggle with how to effectively send email newsletters, rasa.io can help you get it right the first time.
 Sign up below for a 14-day trial and try out our AI email marketing technology for yourself.